Minee-Liane-Choi/MineeChoiLab/_posts/2024-07-04-issue20-Conference.md

-All members of the BR lab attended the 15th Annual Conference of the Neurodevelopment Division of the Korean Society for Molecular and Cellular Biology
+All members of Team {{ site.team }} attended the 15th Annual Conference of the Neurodevelopment Division, the Korean Society of Molecular and Cellular Biology held in Busan.

 {% capture content %}